PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 “You’re up early?”, Kim asked.

 She wanted to tell him of her plan to head to the village and sell the pips.
 It was a bold idea.
-She met his eyes as if to answer his question, but instead, she did not.
-Tom looked back towards the apple.
+She met his eyes as if to answer his question, but instead looked back towards the apple.

 “What you doin’?”; Kim's question was an accusation.
 She braced her upper body, relaxing her legs; ready to dodge.
 “I’m going to the village.” she replied reluctantly.